Heavy clusters of edible, purplish black fruit. Rich aroma; full-bodied flavor.

 Fast growing, short-lived shrub.
 Tiny white blossoms form huge flower clusters up to 10″ across from June to July.
 Flowers used in teas.

-Plant two varieties to ensure pollination and for best fruit production.
+Plant two to ensure pollination and best fruit production.

 Likes full sun and slightly acid soil; does well in wet sites.
 Ideal shrub for attracting song birds.

 Seedlings, not grafted.
 Self-fertile, no other variety needed for fruit.